jedisct1/wasi-crypto-preview/witx/wasi_ephemeral_crypto.md

 #### <a href="#options_set" name="options_set"></a> `options_set(handle: options, name: string, value: ConstPointer<u8>, value_len: size) -> crypto_errno`
 Set or update an option.

+This is used to set algorithm-specific parameters, but also to provide credentials for the key management facilities, if required.

 ##### Params
 - <a href="#options_set.handle" name="options_set.handle"></a> `handle`: [`options`](#options)